HaydenElza/MC-Admin/README.md

-# MC-Admin
+# Server Webpage
-Minecraft server administration scripts and tools.
+Simple site to desribe server and project.